queezythegreat/arduino-cmake/README.rst

           `-- programmers.txt

-  This enables you to register new types of hardware platforms such as the Sagnuino, without having to copy the files into your Arduion SDK.
+  This enables you to register new types of hardware platforms such as the Sagnuino, without having to copy the files into your Arduino SDK.

   The ``board.txt`` describes the target boards and bootloaders.
 While ``programmers.txt`` the programmer defintions.